jk983294/math/r/learning/package/readme.md

 allows shared objects that need to be loaded

 * useDynLib(foo, myRoutine) enables .Call(myRoutine, x, y) instead of .Call("myRoutine", x, y, PACKAGE = "foo")
-* useDynLib(myDLL, .registration = TRUE) causes the so to be loaded and also for the R variables of all which has registration information to be defined in the package’s namespace
+* useDynLib(myDLL, .registration = TRUE) causes the so to be loaded and also for the R variables of all which has registration information to be defined in the package's namespace

 #### S4 class export/inport
 * exportClasses / exportMethods / exportClassPattern